MADH95/JSONLoader/JSONLoader3/README.md

 Now store that path somewhere you'll remember it, you'll be coming back here a lot over the course of your mod.

 #### Text Editor
 The recommended File Editor for JSONLoader is [VisualStudioCode](https://code.visualstudio.com/) as it has built in handlers for both JSON Syntax and CSV Syntax, if your working with JSONLoader at any point this should be your go-to editor, but if you have a preficed editor nothings stopping you from using it.
+If you don't want to download anything there is a Website called [JSONEditorOnline](https://jsoneditoronline.org/) which does similar.

 #### Adding the File Extensions to the Context Menu (Windows 11)
 I'm going to include this for those on Windows 11 for other OS's the next section should work fine.